sumit298/bca-project/README.md

 - Join and Leave Channel
 - Add Formik and Yup for Validation in Login and Register.
 - Threads of chats displayed in Sidebar
-- Linkify html - like clickable urls
 - Optional - voice command feature
+- Shared Links of Youtube will play on player.

 ## Issues
 - [ ] Add className for Emojis